universalimages/rmd/README.md

     <dl>
       <dt>none</dt><dd>No cropping allowed at all.<sup>1</sup></dd>
       <dt>visibilityOnly</dt>
         <dd>This allows cropping only to prevent the visibility of details within an image.
-Editorial integrity needs to be prevented.</dd>
+Editorial integrity must not be compromised.</dd>
       <dt>all</dt>
         <dd>This allows cropping for layout purposes as well.</dd>
     </dl>